jhlagado/buggy/README.md

 - An inline debug adapter that translates DAP requests to a TinyCPU runtime.
 - A TinyCPU runtime implemented as simple state + functions (no classes) to keep logic easy to inspect and test.

-**Purpose:** validate the debugger pipeline (launch → breakpoints → run/step → variables → halt) in isolation from a real emulator.
-Once stable, the TinyCPU can be swapped for a Z80 engine without changing the DAP layer.
+**Purpose:** validate the debugger pipeline (launch → breakpoints → run/step → variables → halt) in isolation.
+This repo focuses only on TinyCPU; you can reuse the adapter patterns when you build a fuller backend elsewhere.

 ## Current capabilities